kevinding0218/InterviewDocuments/Q and A/System Design/Consistent Hashing & Tiny URl.md

 		- Not applicable for TinyURL
 - Horizontal Sharding
 	- What does Sharding Key do?
-		- Determine which database server/machine it should retrieve the data, when data is distributed sotred
+		- Determine which database server/machine it should select to retrieve the data, when data is distributed sotred
 	- How to make Sharding Key?
 		- Solution 1:save as 2 copies
 			- when reading Short to get Long, use Short as Sharding Key